Soil Characterization and Quaternary Pedology Laboratory

 PSDA – Optical Method

 We routinely carry out laser particle size analysis (LPSA) of soil, sediment, and suspended sediment samples.
 Laser diffraction is used to measure the particle size distribution when a laser beam passes through a dispersed sample.
 The laser light scatters at angles inversely proportional to the particle’s size.
 The laboratory is equipped with a Malvern Mastersizer 3000, which can measure particle size ranging from 3.5 mm to 0.01 µm.
+The Mastersizer 3000 can accommodate a variety of particle size class scales including ASTM International (ASTM C1070), United States Department of Agriculture (USDA), Wentworth, Krumbein Phi Scale, as well as custom particle size scales.
 Sample pretreatment for this analysis commonly includes gravel removal (>2 mm fraction), removal of organic matter and carbonate, and dispersion.
+Click here to see a sample report for this analysis.

 PSDA – Stacked Sieve Method